Francesco Rugeri: Casa Rugeri

 Francesco is the founder of the Rugeri family of violin makers.
 Francesco married Ippolito Ravasi in 1652 in the Church of San Bernardo.
 They had a total of 10 children (six sons and 4 daughters) although some died young.
 Three of his six sons followed his footsteps in string instruments making.
-Interestingly, Francesco had two sons he named Giacinto—the first was born in 1658 and baptized Nov 19th 1658 with Nicolò Amati being the Godfather.
+Francesco had two sons he named Giacinto—the first was born in 1658 and baptized 19 November 1658 with Nicolò Amati being the Godfather.
 Unfortunately, Giacinto only lived a few months following his baptism.
 The fact that Amati was his Godfather demonstrates that Rugeri and Amati at least shared a close relationship.
-Francesco's son, Vincenzo, became the most important luthier of Francesco's sons and carried on the Rugeri tradition after Francesco's death.
+Francesco's third son, Vincenzo, became the most important luthier of Francesco's sons and carried on the Rugeri tradition after Francesco's death.

 Other luthiers in the family are: